Transform variables

 Note: When converting a variable to type

-(i.e., time series) you should, at least, specify a
+ts (i.e., time series) you should, at least, specify a

 starting period and the frequency data.
 For example, for weekly data

-that starts in the 4th week of the year, enter 4
+that starts in the 4th week of the year, enter 4 as the

-and set Frequency
+Start period and set Frequency to

-from the
+Choose Normalize from the

-drop-down to standardize one or more
+Transformation type drop-down to standardize one or more

 variables.
 For example, in the diamonds data we may want to express

 price of a diamond per-carat.
-Select carat
+Select carat as the

-Normalizing variable
+Normalizing variable and price in the

-box.
+Select variable(s) box.
 You will see summary statistics for

-the new variable (e.g., price_carat
+the new variable (e.g., price_carat) in the main panel.

 Commit changes to the data by clicking the Store